jeffh/Hydrant/README.md

 Installation
 ============

-Due the instability of the library right now, you'll have to pod this git repository:
+Like cocopods?
+Add this:

+    pod "Hydrant", '~>1.0.0'

+Or if you prefer living life on the edge:

     pod "Hydrant", :git => "https://github.com/jeffh/Hydrant.git"

-Alternatively, git submodule add this project and adding it to your XCodeProject.
+Alternatively, git submodule add this project and adding it to your project.

 Add the Hydrant static library for your dependencies or use the source directly.